 Here are the four best places to hunt them.

 For us Americans, Texas is the easy button.
-Most ranches — free-range and otherwise — offer feral goat hunts that run as cheap as $200 per day.
+Most ranches — free-range and otherwise — offer hunts for wild goats that run as cheap as $200 per day.
 A typical trip, with airport pickup, meals, lodging, and trophy fees, might run around $1,200.
 What’s nice about Texas is the options.
 Spot-and-stalk bowhunting?
 No problem.
 Sitting a blind with a rifle.
 Easy.
 Blowgun hunt?
 Texas has you.

 The steppes of Patagonia may be one of the least touched landscapes in the Western Hemisphere.
 This wild country only developed in a small way for sprawling cattle operations, with boundaries so vast their spread is best compared to midsize American states.
 Just like cattle ranches have morphed for hunting — or added it — in places like Texas, Argentina has a new hunting economy, the bulk of which centers around red deer.
 It’s hard to justify a trip this far south and this off the grid for feral goats, but they make an excellent addition to a high-dollar hunt, or an excellent lower-cost option if life or work brings you to this beautiful spot of the world.